Published Oct 12, 2022

 Tips For Coping With Loneliness

-There are a number of strategies that can help combat loneliness and infuse more connection in daily life.
+There are a number of strategies and practical tips that can help reduce feelings of loneliness and infuse more connection in your day-to-day life.

 Finding a hobby is a fantastic way to make more social connections.
-Taking a class in your chosen activity can also help you meet new people with similar interests and broaden your social circles.
+Besides decreasing loneliness, taking a class to learn a new skill or joining a book club at your local library can also help you meet new friends with similar interests and broaden your social circles.

 Note: For more ideas on social activities for seniors, visit this source.

-Making plans to spend time with family members and friends is another great option for increasing socialization.
-Having a standing lunch date, for example, can give you something to look forward to each week.
+Spending time with family members and friends is another great option for increasing socialization.
+Having a standing lunch date, for example, can give you something to look forward to each week and foster meaningful relationships beyond regular social situations.

 Technology can be a helpful tool to help people feel less lonely.
 Contacting people online through social media and video calls is an easy way to stay connected.